Renewal Management

 The importance of SaaS vendor management is growing.
-In fact, today, enterprise SaaS spend represent more than $4,600 per employee per year.
+In fact, today, enterprise SaaS spend represent an average of $4,830 per employee per year.
 To gain some insights surrounding this growing category, I sat down with Mike D. Kail, CTO of Everest, and discussed common challenges and opportunities.

 Consumerization of Enterprise SaaS Benefits the End User